 We liked the Rice Pilaf because it had actual vegetable content!
 Whole peas and large slices of carrot.
 No other company has this much vegetable content, not even Mountain House.
 With chicken broth, white rice, and a surprising addition of orzo, this meal was excellent, especially with some of the freeze-dried chicken included in the Premier bucket.

-Requires simmering in a pot for 15 minutes.
+Preparation requires simmering in a pot for 15 minutes.
 When prepared according to the directions, the pilaf is more like soup at the end of the cooking period, but it’s a delicious soup:

 If left to sit off the heat with a lid on the pot, it does thicken, but the orzo and rice becomes softer than regular pilaf.
 To make a rice pilaf, we suggest cutting the water 25% from the directions, and letting the pot sit covered for 15 minutes off the heat after simmering for the time indicated.

-The Pasta Marinara cooked up more like a soup than we expected, even though after our experience with other EE entrees, we made this one with only 8 cups of the 10 specified.
+The Pasta Marinara cooked up more like a soup than we expected, even though after our experience with other EE entrees.
+We made this one with only 8 cups of the 10 specified.
 After following cooking instructions exactly, what we had was soup, even using the smaller amount of water.
 Simmering another 10 minutes didn’t change much.

 After the cooking time, it looked like a brothy soup.
 We covered the pot and let it sit off the heat for 20 more minutes, resulting in pleasantly chewy noodles in a thin but flavorful tomato sauce.
 After the additional time, it looked like this:

-The Pasta Alfredo has a very pleasing flavor, but the sauce tastes more like the gravy in biscuits and gravy, not alfredo.
-Specifically, it tastes of salt, black pepper, and flour, rather than parmesan cheese which is the hallmark flavor of alfredo sauce.
+The Pasta Alfredo has a very pleasing flavor, but the sauce tastes more like the gravy in biscuits and gravy, not Alfredo.
+Specifically, it tastes of salt, black pepper, and flour, rather than parmesan cheese which is the hallmark flavor of Alfredo sauce.
 Thin noodles with a good consistency (not mushy) in rather a lot of sauce.
 Tasty and filling, but the flavor profile is confusing.

 The Tomato Basil soup has good tomato flavor.
 Light on the basil.
 Some testers detected an off-flavor they described as metallic.